-The iSpring wgb32b 3-stage water filter water filter system is a whole house filter including a sediment well water filter and two carbon filters.
-Removing up to 99% of chlorine from water, the system can be used for city water in addition to well water.
+The iSpring wgb32b 3-stage water filter water filter system is a whole house filter including a sediment filter and two carbon filters.
+Removing up to 99% of chlorine from water, the system can be used for municipal water in addition to water from a well.
 It also removes 95% of sediment, including rust, as well as chemicals like pesticides and herbicides, VOCs, industrial solvents, and other contaminants.

 - Type: Polypropylene & carbon filters